 I recommend storing this bread wrapped well at room temperature for up to 3 days.
 After that, it has the tendency to dry out.

 Alternatively, you can slice this bread, flash freeze the slices, pop the frozen slices into a zip-top plastic freezer bag, and store them in the freezer for up to 3 months.
-I think this bread tastes best if it’s toasted after being frozen.
+I think this bread tastes best if it’s toasted after being frozen (and it’s convenient because you can toast it directly from frozen!).

 What Goes Good with Irish Soda Bread?